Major changes for the 2023 programme

 Introduction

 If you are teaching the IB Diploma programme for the first time then the changes from the 2014 Guide are not so relevant, even so, it may be useful when it comes to using past examination questions (from May 2016 until November 2024).
-Most IB Diploma chemistry teachers however will be familiar with the syllabus based on the 2014 Guide and many will be teaching both syllabuses at the same time during the changeover year.
+Most IB Diploma chemistry teachers however will be familiar with the syllabus based on the 2014 Guide as they will have taught both syllabuses at the same time during the changeover year.
 Although the chemistry content in the 2023 Guide has been reduced considerably there are some major changes which are perhaps not so immediately obvious, principally because of the way in which the syllabus is now set out.
 The aim of this page is to highlight these major changes (click on the + button to open up each heading) but in order to keep it to a manageable size it cannot be comprehensive.
 For definitive information you should consult the IB Diploma 2023 Chemistry Guide together with any other official IB publications.
 You might like to also watch a YouTube video produced by the IB which provides some further insights into the new course.

 The new 2023 Guide lists nine aims which broadly reflect the ten aims of the 2014 Guide.
 The biggest difference is with the first aim which is to “develop conceptual understanding that allows connections to be made between different areas of the subject, and to other DP sciences subjects”.
 This provides the rationale for listing the syllabus in just two strands “Structure” and “Reactivity” rather than the previous way of listing the eleven (twenty one for HL) main topic areas in the 2014 Guide.
 However it seems strange that "students are expected to examine scientific knowledge claims in a real-world context, fostering interest and curiosity" and yet almost the content in all the options material from the 2014 guide which addressed much of the real world context is not present in the 2023 guide, neither are there any references to other IB science subjects.
 The Nature of Science and International-mindedness etc. are still an integral part of the course but the term "Utilization" is no longer on the syllabus.